tomjoht/tomjoht.github.io/_posts/2017/11/2017-11-07-openapi-30-swagger-tutorial-api-course.md

 categories:
 - api-doc
 keywords:
-summary: "I added a new tutorial on creating an OpenAPI 3.0 specification document in my API course.
+description: "I added a new tutorial on creating an OpenAPI 3.0 specification document in my API course.
 (OpenAPI was formerly referred to as Swagger.)
 The tutorial has 8 steps and guides you through the process of creating the specification document in the context of a sample weather API.
 Additionally, I explain how the specification fields get displayed in Swagger UI.
 Swagger UI is the display framework that reads the OpenAPI spec and generates an interactive documentation website."
 bitlink: http://bit.ly/openapi30tutorial
 ---